bdurand/safe_request_timeout/README.md

 - The Rack middleware is added.
 By default there is no timeout value set.
 You can specify a global one by setting `request_timout.rack_timeout` in your Rails configuration.

 - The Sidekiq middleware is added.
-Sidekiq workers can specify a timeout with the `request_timeout` option.
+Sidekiq workers can specify a timeout with the `safe_request_timeout` option.

 - A timeout block is added around ActiveJob execution.
-Jobs can specify a timeout by calling `RequestTimeout.set_timeout` in the `perform` method or in a `before_perform` callback.
+Jobs can specify a timeout by calling `SafeRequestTimeout.set_timeout` in the `perform` method or in a `before_perform` callback.

 - A timeout check is added on all ActiveRecord queries.
 The timeout is cleared when a database transaction is committed so that you won't unexpectedly timeout a request after making persistent changes.
-You can disable these hooks by setting `request_timeout.active_record_hook` to false in your Rails configuration.
+You can disable these hooks by setting `safe_request_timeout.active_record_hook` to false in your Rails configuration.

 ## Installation